KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/updating_guide.md

 ![System Updates|200x200, 100%](../../img/System_Updates.png)

+!!! attention

+    It is recommended to have at least 30GB of free space left on the the drive that Bazzite is installed to avoid issues updating your system.

 ## How do updates work?

 Bazzite updates all of the changes made specifically in Bazzite itself, updates from Fedora's base packages upstream, and most user installed applications.
 Bazzite typically has new builds twice a week and you can see when it builds [here](https://github.com/ublue-os/bazzite/actions/workflows/build.yml?query=branch%3Amain).